michaelchamu/rime-artefacts/README.md

 ### 4. **Volume Control Vase**
    - **Microcontroller:** Xiao ESP32S3
    - **Functionality:** Volume control via a Bluetooth HMI.
    - **Note:** Tested on Android devices.
 Compatibility with Apple devices is not guaranteed.
+   A total of 16 channels (8 on each side) are used to make either face of the vase interactive.
+   It is important to use consecutive channels when adapting the code.

 ---